by Stephanie Herrera

 On the bright side, I find peace in knowing that the fashion industry is constantly evolving and is trying to find solutions for the misuse of sizing guides.
 In order to produce more sizes at a cheaper cost, made-to-measure technology is constantly advancing in both software development and research in order to target more accurate sizing results for a wide range of shapes.
 Therefore, it is important to acknowledge that there are designers out there like my friend or renowned Finnish Designer Anna Ruohonen Paris who see the discrepancies and want to make a change and make their aim to create sustainable, ready to wear, custom designed pieces.

-Finally, I hope this article provides the understanding that ALL body types are beautiful and that it shouldn’t take a number on a label or a number on a scale for us to recognize that.
+Finally, I hope this article provides the understanding that ALL body types are beautiful.
+It shouldn’t take a number on a label or a scale for us to recognize that.

 Take this 3 minutes quiz to find out if you have a healthy relationship with your body and food.
 You’ll get your results and supportive resources sent straight to your email.